Overview

 Canada Greenhouse Gas Emission Targets:

 - 1,2Canada has set ambitious targets to combat climate change and transition to a low-carbon economy.
 Through the Canadian Net-Zero Emissions Accountability Act it legally binds the federal government to achieve net-zero greenhouse gas emissions by 2050.
+The two most important targets are:

-- 2030 Target: Reduce greenhouse gas emissions by 40-45% below 2005 levels by 2030.
+- 2030 Target: Reduce greenhouse gas emissions by 40-45% below 2005 levels.

-- 2050 Target: Achieve net-zero emissions by 2050.
+- 2050 Target: Achieve net-zero emissions.

 - Types of zero-emission vehicles (ZEVs):